-- Data collection effort compromising of MIRE database review and manual collection of MIRE and other roadside elements on all state maintained roadways. - GIS database of all collected data. - GIS analysis tool which prioritizes all roadways based on risk of fatal or serious injury due to a roadway departure crash.
+- Data collection effort compromising of MIRE database review and manual collection of MIRE and other intersection elements on all state maintained roadways. - GIS database of all collected data. - GIS analysis tool which prioritizes on risk of fatal or serious injury due to a intersection crash.
 This tool will be used to program projects based on a systemic, data-driven analysis.